-options described in the following table to edit settings as needed.
-For example, to update the po user name for the license server service, you might enter the following, where 7071 and user1 are new values to which you are updating the port and user name: Task То insta all and start the license server as a service on Linux To generate the file with settings specific to your environment, run the command with one or more options described in the following table to edit settings as needed.
-For example, to update the pouser name for the license server service, you might enter the following, where 7071 and user1 are new values to which you are updating the port and user name: 1. pro oducer_name file, which defines license server settings for your local environment.
-Do either of the options described in the following table to edit settings as needed.
-For example, to update the po user name for the license server service, you might enter the following, where 7071 and user1 are new values to which you are updating the port and user name: ٠ To generate the file with the default settings, simply issue the sudo ./configure command. • To generate the file with settings specific to your environment, run the command with one or more of the options described in the following table to edit settings as needed.
-For example, to update the port and user name for the license server service, you might enter the following, where 7071 and user1 are the new values to which you are updating the port and user name: sudo ./contigureport /0/1user user1 sudo ./configureport 7071user user1 flexnetls/producer_name). data-dir dir The location of trusted storage (default is /var/opt/flexnetls/ producer_name). port port The listening port used by the license server (default is 7070).
+producer_name file, which defines license server settings for your local environment.
+Do either of the following: To generate the file with the default settings, simply issue the sudo ./configure command.
+To generate the file with settings specific to your environment, run the command with one or n options described in the following table to edit settings as needed.
+For example, to update the file with the following table to edit settings as needed.
+Task То install and start the license server as a service on Linux To generate the file with settings specific to your environment, run the command with one or n options described in the following table to edit settings as needed.
+For example, to update th user name for the license server service, you might enter the following, where 7071 and user1 1.
+From the installation directory, execute sudo ./configure to generate the /etc/default/flexnetls- producer_name file, which defines license server settings for your local environment.
+Do either of the following: options described in the following table to edit settings as needed.
+For example, to update th user name for the license server service, you might enter the following, where 7071 and user1 • To generate the file with the default settings, simply issue the sudo ./configure command. options described in the following table to edit settings as needed.
+For example, to update the port and user name for the license server service, you might enter the following, where 7071 and user1 are the sudo ./configureport 7071user user1 sudo ./configureport 7071user user1 flexnetls/producer_name). data-dir dir The location of trusted storage (default is /var/opt/flexnetls/ producer_name). port port The listening port used by the license server (default is 7070).
 If the machine on which the license server is running uses multiple network interfaces, you can use the port option to specify the interfa that you want the license server to use.
 Simply include the IP address the interface in square brackets, as shown in this example: port [127.0.0.1].1443 Option Description port port The listening port used by the license server (default is 7070).
 If the machine on which the license server is running uses multiple network interfaces, you can use the port option to specify the interfa that you want the license server to use.
 Simply include the IP address the interface in square brackets, as shown in this example: port [127.0.0.1].1443 user user_name program-dir dir The installation location of the license server service (default is /opt/ flexnetls/producer_name).
 If the machine on which the license server is running uses multiple network interfaces, you can use the port option to specify the interfa that you want the license server to use.
 Simply include the IP address the interface in square brackets, as shown in this example: port [127.0.0.1].1443 The user name under which the license server service runs (default is data-dir dir port port If the machine on which the license server is running uses multiple network interfaces, you can use the port option to specify the interface that you want the license server to use.
 Simply include the IP address for the interface in square brackets, as shown in this example: user user_name The user name under which the license server service runs (default is flexnetls). group group_name The group name under which the license server service runs (default flexnetls). group group_name The group name under which the license server service runs (default is flexnetls).